mihail911/mihail911.github.io/src/pages/articles/2018-22-10---Transformers-Attention-In-Disguise/index.md

 state-of-the-art BLEU scores (41.8 on EN-FR and 28.4 on EN-DE).

-Not only that, but because of its highly parallelizable nature, the Transformer is able to do this at a significantly-reduced numbers of FLOPs for training!
+Not only that, but because of its highly parallelizable nature, the Transformer is able to do this at a significantly-reduced numbers of FLOPs (floating-point operations) for training!
 So the Transformer is *better* and *faster*!

 ## Analysis